Tinche/incant/README.rst

 Some time later, another colleague approaches you asking for a logger to be provided to their handler.
 They want to use structured logging, and they want the logger to already be bound with the name of the handler.
-You think the proposal is well thought-out, and want to use the logger yourself to log every request.
+You think the proposal is well-thought-out and want to use the logger yourself to log every request.

 Here's what they want their handler to look like: